 Education and literacy are at the forefront of the Phillies' community efforts.
 Using baseball to teach in fun and innovative ways, the Phillies have developed programs and partnered with various organizations to provide teachers, students and parents exciting ways to enhance the learning experience.

 Learn below how you can take advantage of a variety of free Phillies educational programs.

 Teacher Appreciation Night/All-Star Teachers

 Phanatic About Reading

-Phanatic About Reading, presented by Comcast encourages students in grades K-8 to read for a minimum of 15 minutes a day to improve literacy skills.
-Registrants receive pencils for their students and a book and wall cling for the classroom.
-Top performing classrooms could receive a literacy visit from the Phanatic!
+The Phanatic About Reading program presented by Xfinity, encourages students in grades Pre-K through 8 to read for a minimum of 15 minutes a day to improve literacy skills.
+Top performing classrooms could receive a special experience with the Phanatic.